-While not all roles get posted on public job postings site, a telltale sign that a company is looking to expand its workforce is an abundance of job postings.
+While not all roles get posted on public job postings site, a telltale sign that a company is looking to expand its workforce is an abundance of job postings and Job sleuthing.

 LinkedIn is THE place to see who you know who knows someone else and where they work.
 Even if you don’t know someone or know anyone who knows them, you can use LinkedIn to find out who they are and make an attempt to connect.